Suicide

 Hume presents several arguments:

-3. Suicide is no transgression of duty to myself.
+3. Suicide is no transgression of duty to oneself.
 Age, misfortune, sickness can make life worse than death.

 Suicide and Paternalism